macs3-project/MACS/docs/source/docs/hmmratac.md

 ```

 The `--max-count` option is recommended for scATAC-seq since for each
-single cell, Tn5 only cut the same location once for each DNA
+single cell, Tn5 can only cut the same location once for each DNA
 molecule.
 So theoratically, if you are studying a haploid genome, the
 maximum count of the same fragment can't be larger than 2 (i.e. should
 use `--max-count 1` or `--max-count 2`).